 16. Onion Juice

-Using onion juice is one of the best tips on how to treat burns on hand naturally.
+Using onion juice is one of the best tips on how to treat burns on skin, face, fingers, and hand naturally.
 This is because it has some components such as sulfur compounds and quercetin, which can help you ease the pain, help you heal the burns and simultaneously lower the risk of blistering.
 In order to use onion juice to treat minor burns, you cut an onion and then apply the onion juice onto your burns.
 Remember to only use freshly-cut onion because after a couple of minutes, onions will be able to lose their medicinal properties.
 You repeat this home remedy several times daily until you can notice a better result.

 17. Egg Whites